-6.1 Overtime requests will be made using a Request for Overtime form or, if available, via the appropriate database.
+- 6.1 Overtime requests will be made using a Request for Overtime form or, if available, via the appropriate database.
 One copy of the Request for Overtime will be stored at the detachment after approval/disapproval, and the employee's copy will be returned to the employee.
-The detachment's copy will be discarded after the time period requested has expired.

-6.2 Personnel will not schedule themselves, nor will be scheduled by supervisors, for more than sixteen hours of duty in a twenty-four hour period.
+The detachment's copy will be discarded after the time period requested has expired. - 6.2 Personnel will not schedule themselves, nor will be scheduled by supervisors, for more than sixteen hours of duty in a twenty-four hour period.
 In exigent circumstances, supervisors may deviate from this policy.

-7. Request to earn Compensatory time in lieu of cash overtime
+7. Request for Compensatory Time

-7.1 1st Sergeants and below may elect to receive compensatory leave at one and one-half times the overtime hours worked rather than overtime pay.
-Personnel will complete the Employee Request For Approval To Earn Compensatory Time In Lieu Of Cash Overtime Form.

-7.2 First Sergeants and below are permitted the right to earn compensatory time and cash overtime during the same pay period.

-7.2.1 Employees may not earn compensatory time and cash overtime on the same day.
+- 7.1 Police personnel holding the rank of lieutenant and above will use the Request for Compensatory Time Form when requesting to receive compensatory time for overtime worked. - 7.2 Each time an officer earns overtime, the officer may elect to receive compensatory leave at one and one-half times the overtime hours worked rather than overtime pay. - 7.3 The officer is permitted, with approval by submitting a Compensatory Time Form, the right to earn compensatory time and cash overtime during the same pay period. - 7.3.1 Employees may not earn compensatory time and cash overtime on the same day.